Tuxos/RHPET-OSCP-Workshop/README.md

 # RHPET-OSCP-Workshop

-Labguide for the Red Hat Partner Enablement Training for OpenShift Container Platform Workshop.
+Lab Guide for the Red Hat Partner Enablement Training for OpenShift Container Platform Workshop.

 The Lab itself is provided through Ravello.